mcbuddy/Another_Watir_Test/README.md

 ### How to run the test

-To run all the test suites just type `cucumber` in the command-line/terminal
+To run all the test suites just type `cucumber` in the shell command-line/terminal

-To run one particular the test,  type `cucumber features/<file_name_>.feature ` in the command-line/terminal
+To run one particular the test,  type `cucumber features/<file_name_>.feature ` in the shell command-line/terminal

-More information and feature test will be provide soon.
+More information please contact me (budisugianto777@gmail.com) More feature test will be provide soon.